blab/cartography/docs/index.md

 These statistics reveal that t-SNE gives a large focus to finding new patterns within the data while still revealing similar patterns to the tree.
 It is quite easy to distinguish viruses of different and same clades given a euclidean distance.
 In the KDE Density plot for t-SNE, the bulk of the same clade relationships fall to the left of the between clade relationships, which reveals a well clustered and compartmentalized embedding of these data points (Figure 6C).
-To quantitatively reveal this pattern, the median ratio for t-SNE is 1:8, which is lower because of the "splay" and local patterns t-SNE tends to optimize for.
+To quantitatively reveal this pattern, the embedding had a within clade median of 1.142 and the between clade median of -0.132, which is lower because of the "splay" and local patterns t-SNE tends to optimize for.
-The threshold distance value calculated using the SVM run on t-SNE gave a confusion matrix with with a Matthews Correlation Coefficient of ___ and an accuracy of ______, which reveals an embedding where the inferred clade statuses are fairly accurate given no other information.
+The threshold distance value calculated using the SVM run on t-SNE gave a confusion matrix with with a Matthews Correlation Coefficient of 0.616 and an accuracy of 0.913, which reveals an embedding where the inferred clade statuses are fairly accurate given no other information.

 UMAP: The embedding did translate the data differently than the rendering of the tree, where genetically similar strains were very densely packed and genetically different clades were incredibly far apart in UMAP euclidean space (Figure 4E).
 There were visually identifiable clusters, but the distance disparities made it hard to separate clades 9, 7, 6, and 3 from each other due to how close the clusters were.